xwp/engineering-best-practices/_includes/markdown/Structure.md

 #### General Notes

-Every project, whether it includes Composer-managed dependencies or not, _must_ contain a `composer.json` file defining the project so it can in turn be pulled in to _other_ projects via Composer.
+Every project, whether it includes Composer-managed dependencies or not, _should_ contain a `composer.json` file defining the project so it can in turn be pulled in to _other_ projects via Composer.
 For example:

 ```json
 {